clovaai/stargan-v2/README.md

 ```

 ## License
-The source code, pretrained models, and dataset is available under [Creative Commons BY-NC 4.0](https://github.com/clovaai/stargan-v2/blob/master/LICENSE) license by NAVER Corporation.
+The source code, pre-trained models, and dataset are available under [Creative Commons BY-NC 4.0](https://github.com/clovaai/stargan-v2/blob/master/LICENSE) license by NAVER Corporation.
 You can **use, copy, tranform and build upon** the material for **non-commercial purposes** as long as you give **appropriate credit** by citing our paper, and indicate if changes were made.

 For business inquiries, please contact clova-jobs@navercorp.com.<br/>
 For technical and other inquires, please contact yunjey.choi@navercorp.com.